A strategy for stability and income

 Putnam Stable Value Fund pursues income and principal protection, and includes investments in guaranteed investment contracts (GICs).

-- Seeks to maintain the stability of a money market fund while offering returns similar to those of intermediate-term bonds: 50–100 basis points above the benchmark over a full interest-rate cycle.
+The fund seeks to maintain the stability of a money market fund while offering returns similar to those of intermediate-term bonds.

 Stable value funds are among the most commonly used funds in workplace retirement plans, offering a combination of diversification and liquidity.

 Putnam has deep professional expertise in stable value strategies, including 25 years of experience and over $7 billion in assets.